Loopstitch hit the west coast for Freeze Brain in Corner Brook, February 2024!

 In 2021, the two began work on Kate's solo viola album, After (released November 18, 2022 on Leaf Music), with Michelle acting as recording engineer and artistic collaborator on the album's final track, Aftermath.
 This album features Kate's performance of the J.S.
 Bach work that inspired Loopstitch's beginnings, and Aftermath serves to bring together baroque and electronic experimentation, the thread that weaves together the works on After.
 It is the unifying work on the album, the culmination of a year of experimenting and listening together.

-Loopstitch's first public performance was a collaboration with generative visual artist Andrew MacKelvie for Sound Arts Initiative's "Night Music Online" in February 2022.
-Since returning to in-person events, the duo was delighted to host Night Music at the Ship Pub in September 2022, performing a set and facilitating improvisation between audience members, guest artists, and themselves.
-Loopstitch performed at Sound Symposium XX (July 2022) and at the Cape St. Mary's Performance Series (September 2022), and have received an invitation to perform at Electric Eclectics in Meaford, ON (August 2023).
+Loopstitch's first public performance was a collaboration with generative visual artist Andrew MacKelvie for Sound Arts Initiative's "Night Music Online" in February 2022, followed by their first in-person performance at Night Music's triumphant return to the Ship Pub in September 2022, where Loopstitch performed a live improvised set and facilitated improvisation between audience members, guest artists, and themselves.
+Loopstitch performed at Sound Symposium XX (July 2022), at the Cape St. Mary's Performance Series (September 2022), the Canadian Music Centre (August 2023), Electric Eclectics (August 2023), and Hold Fast (August 2023).
 The duo has received return invitations to Sound Symposium and Cape St. Mary's, and are working on an album of original music to be released under their name, which will be supported by performances on and off the island of Newfoundland.